I'm a professor of computer

 Maximum Weight Clique Problem (weighted MaxClique):

-graphs, with or without very different vertex weight.
-It is the first exact
+without very different vertex weight.
+It is the first exact algorithm that

-algorithm that reaches the best performance in both small/medium and massive
+reaches the best performance in both small/medium and massive real-world

 Reference: